U.S. Senate: Democrat Maria Cantwell to face Republican Susan Hutchison

 After seeing Tuesday’s results, Hutchison said she had been confident she would advance.

-“People want to see a change after 18 years,” she said at an election-night party at the GOP’s Bellevue headquarters, trying to link Cantwell ever-increasing taxes in Seattle.
+“People want to see a change after 18 years,” she said at an election-night party at the GOP’s Bellevue headquarters, trying to link Cantwell to what she described as ever-increasing taxes in Seattle.

 A former tech executive with RealNetworks, Cantwell first won election to the Senate in 2000, defeating Republican incumbent Slade Gorton.